skchronicles/pipeliner-docs/docs/RNA-seq/Gene-and-isoform-expression-guided-tutorial.md

-# Guided Tutorial
+# User Tutorial

 **Estimated completion time:** `15 mins`

-This section offers a tutorial that you can follow along on Biowulf.
+This section offers a guided tutorial that you can follow along on Biowulf.
 We have provided a test data set so you can learn how to set-up and run this pipeline.

 > _**Please note:**_ To follow along with this tutorial, you must have a [Biowulf account](https://hpc.nih.gov/docs/accounts.html).